quindar/quindar-lineplot/README.md

 # quindar-lineplot
 Line plot directive to display spacecraft vehicle's sensors, temperature, battery, etc.  Idea inspired by angular-flot.

+## Required modules
+Once you download the quindar-lineplot folder, you need to run buildme.sh in the example folder to install required modules.

 # How to Run
-1. Running buildme file in the example folder will set up the environment for quindar-lineplot
-2. Run server.js by node server.js.
+1. Run server.js by node server.js.

 # How to Integrate the Stand Alone Version to Quindar
 1. Copy all files except index.html to appropriate Quindar folders.